emmy3000/FusionFinance/README.md

     app.run(debug=True)

 ```
-- You have include the `If __name__ == '__main__'` at the bottom indicating that current module
+- Include if `__name__ == '__main__'` at the end of your script to indicate that the module is reusable and can be
-is a reusable module, and its code can be accessed and used by the importing scripts.
+accessed and used by other scripts.
-- `class Flask` calls its method `run()` with arg `debug=True` activating Debug Mode to enable its
+- The Flask class calls its `run()` method with the argument `debug=True`, which activates *Debug Mode*.
-on start-up execution persistent and not shutdown when it experiences slight modifications during its
+- This mode allows the application to persistently run and not shut down when experiencing minor modifications during
-development cycle.
+   development.

 6. **Run the App**:

-Start the Flask development server by executing the command shown below:
+Start the Flask development server by executing this command.
 ```bash
 python3 my_simple_server.py
 ```